Information for Parents / Carers

 Work experience forms are available from the Careers Library, or you can download them below.
 Please note: without the correctly completed forms and the subsequent health and safety approval granted by our Health and Safety Officer, we will be unable to allow your child out of school and they will be required to attend school as normal during that week.

-The WEXP Database contains the organisation name and address, and the industry, of work experience placements that have occurred since July 2015.
+We are using CSW to provide our Health and Safety checks, and therefore we also have access to their database of placements that have previously hosted students.
 An organisation's inclusion on this database is not a guarantee that they will take a work experience student, it just means that they have done so in the past.
-The purpose of the database is not a repository from which to select a placement, but rather it is to inspire students as to the types of placements that exist and the wealth of different opportunities.
+Students are provided with their log-in information during PSHE, and shown how to use the database.
+The database is not a repository from which to select a placement, but rather we encourage students to use it to gain inspiration as to the type of placements and employers that are available to them.

 Information for Employers